queryluke/masseffect-5e-data/data/powers/salvo.md

 deals 1d4+1 radiant damage to its target.
 The darts all strike simultaneously and you can direct them to hit one creature or several.

 __At Higher Levels__.
-When you cast this spell using a spell slot of 2nd level or higher, the spell creates two more darts for each slot level above 1st.
+When you cast this power using a power slot of 2nd level or higher, the power creates two more darts for each slot level above 1st.